 Do Artificial Sweeteners Cause Cancer?

-The reality is that further study has shown no relationship between human cancers and commercially available sweeteners, such as saccharin (Sweet ‘N Low®, Sweet Twin®, NectaSweet®); aspartame (Equal®, NutraSweet®); acesulfame potassium (Sunett®, Sweet One®); sucralose (Splenda®); and neotame.
-All of these products are approved as safe and non-cancerous by the Food & Drug Administration.
+The reality is that further study has shown no relationship between human cancers and commercially available sweeteners like saccharin (sold as Sweet ‘N Low, Sweet Twin and NectaSweet, among others), aspartame (sold as Equal and NutraSweet), acesulfame potassium (sold as Sunett and Sweet One), sucralose (sold as Splenda) and neotame.
+All of these products are approved as safe and noncancerous by the United States Food & Drug Administration.

 Does Sugar Cause Cancer?